 The best way to learn how to speak in love languages is to start with your own.
-Discover what it is, get fluent in it, and then branch out to the rest.
+Discover what it is, get fluent in it, and then branch out to the rest, and if you need to find someone to share your love with you could totally use apps like a sexting app to meet people as well.
 Try these with your friends, parents, children, spouses, teachers, students, neighbors, pastors, and even people you don’t like.
 They might surprise you.

 Already familiar with the 5 languages?
 Here’s a list of 101 Ways to say I Love You, in every love language.